Price on Trump tweets: He can 'do more than one thing at a time'

 "The fact of the matter is that he can do more than one thing at a time," Price said on NBC's "Meet The Press."

+Price maintained that President Trump is not distracted from their mission of improving the current health care system, saying, "the president has held multiple meetings within the White House itself, with physicians, with small business groups, with other folks who have been harmed by Obamacare, with patients, and individual stakeholders from across this land who tell him and have told us repeatedly that the current system is collapsing."

-Asked specifically about President Trump's tweets this week taking aim at the hosts of MSNBC's "Morning Joe," Price said, “what I cam concentrated on is the job that he’s given me and that is to make certain that we fulfill the mission of the Department of Health and Human Services."
+Asked specifically about President Trump's tweets taking aim at the hosts of MSNBC's "Morning Joe," Price responded, “what I am concentrated on is the job that he’s given me and that is to make certain that we fulfill the mission of the Department of Health and Human Services, which is to improve the health, safety, and well-being of the American people."

 Price also affirmed that the Trump administration remains supportive of efforts in Congress to negotiate a bill aimed at both repealing and replacing parts of the Affordable Care Act, rather than repealing the law first and trying to replace it afterward.